fakela/documentation/get-started/setup-your-account.md

 The steps outlined below will guide you through the process of setting up your account and getting started with Mindee APIs.

-## Sign Up in Mindee
+## Sign Up for a New Mindee Account
-You can access Mindee API by creating an account or using a single sign-on.
+You can access Mindee API by creating an account or using a single sign-on(SSO) service.

-Follow these steps to create an account and sign-in.
+Follow these steps below to create an account in Mindee.

 1. Go to the [Signup page](https://platform.mindee.com/signup).
 2. Enter your desired username, email address, and password in the right fields.